ansys/pyansys-math/doc/source/examples/ansys-math_vs_scipy/ansys-math_vs_scipy.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 20-21

-First load python packages we need for this example
+Load python packages we need for this example

 ..
 GENERATED FROM PYTHON SOURCE LINES 21-30